martinbudden/MaybeCube/MC300/readme.md

 to one extreme of the frame and tighten the bolts on that end of the Y-rail.
 Then move the X-rail to the other extreme and tighten the bolts on that end of the Y-rail.
 Finally tighten the remaining bolts on the Y-rail.
 3. Ensure the X-rail moves freely, if it doesn't loosen the bolts you have just tightened and repeat step 2.
+4. Turn the top face the right way up and bolt the handle to the previously inserted t-nuts.

 ![Face_Top_Stage_2_assembled](assemblies/Face_Top_Stage_2_assembled.png)